gerrymanoim/gerrymanoim/README.md

 ---

-I'm currently a Software Engineer in Boston, MA working at [Two Sigma](https://www.twosigma.com/) where I mostly spend my time on building tools for modelers and improving the research process.
+I'm currently a Software Engineer in New York, NY working at [Two Sigma](https://www.twosigma.com/) where I mostly spend my time on building tools for modelers and improving the research process.

 Lately I've been spending some time on: